 Identity and access management (IAM) ensures that only authorized entities have access to the right resources.
-With cloud platforms consolidating numerous administrative functions of data centers and services into unified, Internet-accessible web consoles and application programming interfaces (APIs), IAM acts as the new perimeter in cloud-native security, protecting sensitive resources from unauthorized access and misuse.
+With cloud platforms consolidating numerous administrative functions of data centers and services into unified, Internet-accessible web consoles and APIs, IAM acts as the new perimeter in cloud-native security, protecting sensitive resources from unauthorized access and misuse.